Britain orders 10,000 ventilators from F1, aerospace consortium

-LONDON (Reuters) - Britain has ordered more than 10,000 ventilators from a consortium of leading aerospace, engineering and Formula One racing teams which have met an urgent government plea for help with production due to start this week.
+LONDON (Reuters) - Britain has ordered 10,000 ventilators from a consortium of leading aerospace, engineering and Formula One racing companies which will start production this week in response to an urgent government call for industry to help save lives.

-The group, including Airbus, BAE Systems, Ford and seven Formula One teams, have come together to ramp up production of an existing ventilator made by Smiths Group to help save the lives of those with complications from COVID-19.
+The 27-strong team, including Airbus, BAE Systems, Ford and Rolls-Royce, have joined forces to ramp up production of a ventilator made by Smiths Group which supports those with complications from COVID-19.

-The companies, which also include Rolls-Royce and Meggitt , said they had pulled staff off existing projects to meet the national need.
+The consortium, which also includes seven Formula One teams including McLaren and Mercedes, home to World Champion Lewis Hamilton, said they had pulled staff off existing projects to meet the national need.

+Some 1,228 people have died from coronavirus in the United Kingdom and a senior health official said on Saturday the country would be doing well if it manages to keep the death toll below 20,000.

 “This consortium brings together some of the most innovative companies in the world,” Dick Elsy, the head of the consortium, said in a statement.
 “I am confident this consortium has the skills and tools to make a difference and save lives.”

-The United Kingdom, which initially only had 5,000 ventilators available in its National Health Service, has been scrambling to secure additional supplies of the equipment which can keep patients alive.
+The United Kingdom, which initially only had 5,000 ventilators available in its National Health Service, has been trying to secure additional supplies after realizing it needed 30,000 to cope with the peak of the outbreak.

-Prime Minister Boris Johnson, who is now in isolation in Downing Street after testing positive for coronavirus, made an emergency appeal earlier this month for manufacturers to start making specialist health equipment including ventilators.
+Prime Minister Boris Johnson, who is now in isolation in Downing Street after testing positive for coronavirus, made an emergency appeal earlier this month for manufacturers to retool their production lines and start making specialist health equipment including ventilators.

-The government said it needed 30,000 ventilators.
-Britain currently has about 8,000 ventilators with another 8,000 on order from international manufacturers that are due in coming weeks.
+Britain now has about 8,000 ventilators, with another 8,000 on order from international manufacturers that are due in coming weeks.
+Last week it placed an order for a newly-designed model from the vacuum cleaner company Dyson that will need to be approved by the health regulator.

-Reuters reported last week that the consortium had joined forces to build ventilators and was waiting for the green light from government to start production.

-Vacuum cleaner company Dyson said last week it had received an order of a newly-made ventilator which will need to be approved by the health regulator.
+Separately on Monday a second team including Mercedes Formula One said it had developed in less than a week a new version of a breathing aid that can help coronavirus patients which is now being trialled in hospitals.

 The consortium, which was asked in mid-March to come up with a way to retool factories that produce everything from aircraft engines to the world’s fastest racing cars, did not say when the ventilators would be ready for use in hospitals.